Physician Assistant Program Competencies

 1. Medical Knowledge and Clinical Skills

 b.
-Discern among acute, chronic, and emerging disease states
+Discern among acute, chronic, and emergent disease states.

 c.
 Demonstrate knowledge of the anatomy, disease etiology, pathophysiology, clinical manifestations, differential diagnoses, management, and appropriate interventions for general medical and surgical conditions.

 d.
-Demonstrate ability to obtain a medical history and engage patients in both the in-person and virtual encounter settings
+Demonstrate ability to obtain a medical history and perform a physical examination.

-h.
-Order appropriate primary care diagnostic laboratory and radiographic tests and provide or obtain accurate interpretations.
+g.
+Order appropriate diagnostic laboratory and radiographic tests and provide or obtain accurate interpretations.

+j.
+Utilize evidence-based medicine to guide clinical decision-making.

 k.
-Utilize evidence-based medicine to guide clinical decision-making

-l.
-Demonstrate ability to provide appropriate patient education
+Demonstrate ability to provide appropriate patient education.

 2. Interpersonal and Communication Skills

-c) Provide medical care across healthcare settings to patients of all ages, and diverse backgrounds, that is respectful, considerate, empathetic and equitable.
+c.
+Provide medical care that is respectful, ethical considerate, empathetic, and equitable.

-d) Demonstrate the ability to provide effective verbal, nonverbal, and written communication to patients, families and other healthcare providers
+d.
+Demonstrate the ability to provide effective verbal and nonverbal communication with patients.

-e) Review medical records, complete documentation, and communicate diagnostic findings and management strategies in a timely manner.
+e.
+Review medical records, complete written documentation, and communicate diagnostic findings and management strategies in a timely manner.

 3. Health Care Finance

 b.
-Understand different types of health systems and insurance types, including Medicare and Medicaid
+Understand different types of health systems and insurance types.

 4. Professionalism and Leadership